ofmadsen/livid/README.md

 {
     public function get($id)
     {
-        // Note that the database column is using snake case
+        // Note that the database column name is in snake case form
         $sql = 'SELECT id, example_text
                 FROM examples
                 WHERE id = :id';

         $parameters = ['id' => $id];

-        // Note that the query object's get method get call with reference to the Example class return $this->query($sql, $parameters)->get(Example::class)
+        // Note that the get method on the query object is called with a reference to the Example class return $this->query($sql, $parameters)->get(Example::class)
     }
 }